napframework/nap/docs/doxygen/markdown/11_sequencer.md

 The SequencePlayer logic and sequence data structure is completely independent of the SequenceEditor and SequenceEditorGUI.
 This means that it is possible to create an application without a window or without the render engine initialized but still use the SequencePlayer (for example when working in real-time or near real-time environments) without the SequenceEditor or SequenceEditorGUI.

 The SequenceEditor can be added without a SequenceEditorGUI, meaning you can perform edit calls on the running Sequence of the SequencePlayer without a GUI attached.
 The SequenceEditorGUI is defined in a separate module called mod_sequencegui which depends on the module mod_napsequence but not vice versa.
-The GUI needs a SequenceEditor configured, see (...)
+The SequenceEditorGUI needs a SequenceEditor configured.

-To ensure all (live)edits to a running sequence are carried out in a thread-safe manner, all edit calls are routed through the SequenceEditor..
-Each different track type of the Sequencer can be manipulated by its own SequenceController.
+To ensure all (live)edits to a running sequence are carried out in a thread-safe manner, all edit calls are routed through the SequenceEditor.
+The SequenceEditor creates controllers for each available TrackType, SequenceTracks can be edited by these created controllers.

 Controllers for each available track type are created by the application at run-time during the initialization of the SequenceService.
 All created SequenceControllers are owned by the SequenceEditor.

-When performing an edit to the running sequence always make sure the edit calls are performed on the same thread that is currently reading from the SequencePlayer!
+**_When performing an edit to the running sequence always make sure the edit calls are performed on the same thread that is currently reading from the SequencePlayer!_**

 For example, the SequenceEditorGUI is drawn on the main (render) thread of the application, so any edit calls to the SequenceController must be executed from the main thread as well.

-To set up the SequenceEditor and GUI from Napkin see (...)
+The following JSON creates a SequencePlayer that uses a SequencePlayerAudioClock for playback, a SequenceEditor for this SequencePlayer and a SequenceEditorGUI for the SequenceEditor.
 ```
 {
     "Type": "nap::SequenceEditor",